MahdiehPirmoradian/5gs/README.md

 ![Overal infrastructure](https://github.com/FRA-UAS/mobcom-project-lte/blob/main/Figures/Overall/infra.jpg)

 Figure 1 illustrates the overall setting used for the virtual machines to setup the system.

+Note that in our C-Plane machine Its asked to config SMF, NRF and PCF.
+This networked is configues to have access to Sip-Call-Server, Streaming and File-Sharing Service.

+# Requirements

+Here is the minimum requirements for our Network.

 Table 1.
 Virtual machines for the simulating of UE/RAN and deploying C-Plane and single U-Plane.